syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.NETCORE/data-binding.md

 # Working with data in Bullet Chart Control

-Bullet Chart can visualise data bound from local or remote data.
+Bullet Chart can visualize data bound from local or remote data.

 ## Local data